Cheapest Car Insurance in Kansas for July 2025

 Average car insurance for mature drivers in Kansas (25-54 years old)

-Rates start dropping for Kansans as they rack up the years:
+Rates start dropping for Kansans as they gain driving experience:

 Age Group